Soldier of Fortune 2: Double Helix

 All Guts, Little Glory

 The AI has seen improvement as well but is altogether too erratic to impress.
 Enemies will advance in groups, try to flank you, lean around corners, lob explosive grenades or return your own grenades that you threw at them (a trick you’re unable pull off) as well as deploy smokescreens to cover their advance.
 Other times their attention span seems woefully short (duck behind a corner and they lose track of you) or they spot and shoot you when hiding in tall grass or even smoke.
-Then there’s the game’s tendency of teleporting reinforcements when firefights drag on for too long, sometimes right behind you even though you’ve just cleared your six.
+Then there’s the game’s tendency of teleporting reinforcements when firefights drag on for too long, sometimes right behind you.

 There’s also some stealth thrown in but it’s an unmitigated disaster – guards activate the alarm just by seeing you, prompting immediate mission failure or endless enemy reinforcements.
 Needless to say these missions aren’t fun, and they’re a considerable step backwards from the first game (in which guards actually had to activate an alarm switch manually).
 Most other levels are standard fare ‘kill ’em all’ assignments through various global hotspots, though you do get a brief teamplay element when helping out a Marine squad in the Colombian jungles.
 Even though they’re far too eager to blow your head off the moment you step out of line, this team-based mission offers probably one of the more enjoyable points in the game.